yassin-elkhamlichi/Yassin-elkhamlichi/README.md

 ---

 ## 🚀 About Me
-I am a dedicated software engineer with expertise in **web and desktop applications** using modern technologies.
-I enjoy solving real-world problems through clean and efficient code.
+Dedicated Software Engineer and Master’s student in Software Quality, specializing in backend development with Java Spring Boot and Laravel.
+Experienced in full-stack principles, system modeling (UML), and deploying containerized applications using Docker.
+Passionate about building scalable web solutions and efficient desktop architectures.

 ---